-The name Zipporah comes from the extensive word-group צפר (sapar):
+The name Zipporah comes from either of the verbs צפר (sapar):

 The name Zipporah may mean any of the above, but is most commonly interpreted to mean Bird (and so does NOBSE Study Bible Name List).
 Jones' Dictionary of Old Testament Proper Names reads the more distinctive Little Bird, possibly to indicate that Zipporah doesn't necessarily mean bird in the sense of eagle or ostrich.

-Note that the form צפרה occurs only once as regular word, namely in Ezekiel 7:10, where it presents a bit of a challenge to translators; it seems to express something progressing, coming forth or returning.
+Note that the form צפרה occurs only once as regular word, namely in Ezekiel 7:10, where it presents a bit of a challenge to translators, who usually translate it with Doom.